ietf-wg-cats/draft-ietf-cats-framework/draft-ietf-cats-framework.md

 ### CATS Traffic Classifier (C-TC) {#sec-ctc}

 The CATS Traffic Classifier (C-TC) is a functional component that is responsible for associating incoming packets from clients with service requests.
-CATS classifiers also ensure that packets that are bound to a specific service contact instance are all forwarded towards that same service contact instance, as instructed by a C-PS.
+C-TCs also ensure that packets that are bound to a specific service contact instance are all forwarded towards that same service contact instance, as instructed by a C-PS.
 To that aim, a C-TC uses CS-IDs (or their resolution of CS-ID to network locators) to classify service requests.
 Refer to {{sec-cats-provisioning}} for more details about provisioning of classification rules.

 Note that CS-IDs may be carried in packets if mechanisms such as TLS Server Name Indication extension (SNI) ({{Section 3 of ?RFC6066}}) are used.

-CATS classifiers are typically hosted in CATS-Forwarders.
+C-TCs are typically hosted in CATS-Forwarders.

 ### CATS-Forwarders {#sec-ocr}

-Ingress CATS-Forwarder are responsible for steering service-specific traffic along a CATS-computed path that leads to an Egress CATS-
+Ingress CATS-Forwarders are responsible for steering service-specific traffic along a CATS-computed path that leads to an Egress CATS-
 Forwarder.
 Egress CATS-Forwarders are the endpoints that behave as an egress for service requests that are forwarded over a CATS infrastructure.
 A service site that hosts service instances may be connected to one or more Egress CATS-Forwarders (e.g., multi-homing design).
 If a C-PS has selected a specific service contact instance and the C-TC has marked the traffic with the CSCI-ID related information, the Egress CATS-Forwarder then forwards traffic to the relevant service contact instance accordingly.
 In some cases, the choice of the service contact instance may be left open to the Egress CATS-Forwarder (i.e., traffic is marked only with the CS-ID).
 In such cases, the Egress CATS-Forwarder selects a service contact instance using its knowledge of service and network capabilities as well as the current load as observed by the CATS-Forwarder, among other considerations.
 In the absence of an explicit policy, an Egress CATS-Forwarder must make sure to forward all packets that pertain to a given service request towards the same service contact instance.

 Note that, depending on the design considerations and service requirements, per-service  contact instance computing-related metrics or aggregated per-site computing related metrics (and a combination thereof) can be used by a C-PS.
 Using aggregated per-site computing related metrics appears as a preferred option scalability-wise, but relies on Egress CATS-Forwarders that connect to various service contact instances to select the proper service contact instance.
 An Egress CATS-Forwarder may choose to aggregate the metrics from different sites as well.
 In this case, the Egress CATS-Forwarder will choose the best site by itself when the packets arrive at it.